orbitalquark/textadept/docs/manual.md

 - Select as an additional selection the next occurrence of the current word via `Ctrl+D` on Windows and Linux, `⌘D` on macOS, and `^D` in the terminal version.

 Textadept mirrors any typed or pasted text at each selection.
+You can deselect a particular additional selection by holding down `Ctrl` and clicking it with the mouse.

 You can create a rectangular selection as follows: